 If you listen to news broadcasts and neighbors as they discuss COVID-19, most people discuss the pandemic in terms of physical health (number of cases and deaths, etc.) or relational health (dealing with close quarters of sheltering at home or disagreements over how strictly to follow safety recommendations).
 What we don't hear about, however, are the spiritual implications of what is going on in the world, the true origin of evil that threatens us, or an acknowledgement of God's provision and strength in the face of terror.

 How can mission leaders support the spiritual health of their families and employees?
 How do leaders deal with the spiritual struggle that come from isolation during the pandemic?
 What should we expect from the enemy during the pandemic and what, in turn, should we expect from our God?

-These and other questions will be adddressed by Rev. Dr. John Mehl who teaches on Spiritual Warfare at Concordia University in Seward, Nebraska.
-Mark your calendars for his webinar which will be held on Tuesday, July 21 at 1:00 PM Central Time.
-Do you have questions you'd like him to address?
-Please submit questions in advance by e-mailing them to [email protected].
+These and other questions will be addressed by Rev. Dr. John Mehl who teaches on Spiritual Warfare at Concordia University in Seward, Nebraska.

 Rev. Dr. John Mehl's Bio

 Rev. Dr. John Mehl the executive director of Mission of Christ Network (MCN), an organization that focuses on training sending and supporting the laity in international mission.
 He also teaches mission classes at Concordia University in Seward, NE.